Luo Yonghao

 Luo Yonghao (罗永浩, b.
-9 July 1972), also known as "Lao Luo", is a serial entrepreneur, live streamer, and internet celebrity.
-He launched his career as a prominent English teacher at New Oriental School in 2001.
-He later founded several startups, experiencing initial success followed by downfalls, most notably with Smartisan Technology, which was ultimately acquired by ByteDance.
-He was also the founder of now defunct blogging website Bullog.cn.
+9 July 1972) is a Chinese entrepreneur, live streamer, and internet celebrity.
+He launched his career as a popular English teacher at New Oriental in 2001.
+He later founded several startups, including Bullog.cn, Laoluo English School and Smartisan Technology, the last of which was acquired by ByteDance.

 Early life

 Luo was born to a Korean Chinese family in Helong, Jilin, China.
 His father Luo Changzhen (Chinese: 罗昌珍) was the party secretary of Helong county.
 At age 12, his family moved to Yanji and he transferred to Beishan Primary School.
 In his second year of high school, Luo dropped out.
 After leaving school, Luo held various jobs including selling second-hand books, reselling smuggled cars, and working in South Korea for a while.
 As he neared thirty, mounting financial pressures drove him to explore lucrative teaching opportunities at New Oriental School.
 After a year of self-taught English, he secured a position there in 2001.
-He quickly rose to prominence as a star teacher before founding his own private English school.
+He quickly rose to prominence as a star teacher before founding his own Laoluo English School.